What follows is a partial list of states in which legislation related to "academic bills of rights" was introduced.

 The Missouri House of Representatives passed a bill (H 213) which ostensibly “ensure[s] intellectual diversity and the free exchange of ideas."
 The AAUP opposes this bill because it threatens to impose legislative oversight on the professional judgment of faculty and to deprive academic institutions of their authority from making decisions that are central to their academic purpose.

 Assembly Bill 4389 provides for a student bill of rights and addresses the issue of student activity fees and is in Committee on Higher Education.
-The bill is bottled up in the committee.
+The bill was bottled up in the committee.
 The SUNY Board considered a move to adopt the ABoR as policy, but declined to do so.
-However, the Board has established a committee to look into the issue again.
+However, the Board established a committee to look into the issue again.

 S. 6336 (.pdf) was introduced Jan 9, 2006 and referred to Committee on Higher Education.
 The bill creates an academic bill of rights for both students and faculty, but no further action has been taken.

 New York AB 10098, also proposed creating an academic bill of rights.
 In addition to ensuring an academic environment “in which the student has access to a broad range of serious scholarly opinion” the bill mandates that governing boards of institutions of higher education “develop institutional guidelines and policies to protect the academic freedom and the rights of students and faculty.”
-The bill was introduced February 28, 2006and referred to Committee on Education.
+The bill was introduced February 28, 2006 and referred to Committee on Education.

 North Carolina SB1139 (.pdf), would have requires each constituent institution of the university of North Carolina to adopt an "academic bill of rights."
 It was sent to the Committee on Education and Higher Education, but failed when Legislature adjourned in 2005.